coderrio/Coderr.Documentation/docs/client/extending/clientlib.md

 # Starting the collection pipeline

 When an exception is discovered you need to start the collection pipeline.
-That's done in the same way as reporting exceptions manually (by invoking `OneTrue.Report()`).
+That's done in the same way as reporting exceptions manually (by invoking `Err.Report()`).

 There are however a special overload which can be useful for extension libraries.
 And that's this one: `ErrorReportDTO GenerateReport(IErrorReporterContext context)`.
 The context is passed to all context info providers and you can therefore create your custom implementation of it to allow your context collectors to get additional information during the collection process.